t-v-k-git/NFT-MINTER/README.md

 # how to create NFT?

-use my repo https://github.com/t-v-k-git/Neural-style-transfer-nft to generate #NFT or use this colab notebook https://colab.research.google.com/drive/10Or3FufO2JBB1zVy-frdKd_KUix1Lbx4?usp=sharing
+use my repo https://github.com/t-v-k-git/Neural-style-transfer-nft to generate #NFT or use my colab notebook https://colab.research.google.com/drive/10Or3FufO2JBB1zVy-frdKd_KUix1Lbx4?usp=sharing